herrera-ignacio/cybersecurity-handbook/glossary/mime-types/README.md

 A Media Type, also known as a __Multipurpose Internet Mail Extensions/MIME type, is a standard that indicates the nature and format of a ducment, file, or assortment of bytes.

+The HTTP `Content-Type` Header field is intentded to indicate te MIME type of an HTTP resposne.

 It is defined and standardized in IETF's [RFC 6838](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types).

 The __IANA, Internet Assigned Nubmers Authority__ is responsible for all offiial MIME types, and you can find the most up-to-date and complete list at their [Media Types Page](https://www.iana.org/assignments/media-types/media-types.xhtml).
 There's also a [MDN Common MIME types page](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types).